-David Simpson 23rd Feb 2018 3 Min Read
+Jérôme Faissat 23rd Feb 2018 3 Min Read

 Tightening regulation, technological innovation, and financial incentives are all speeding us towards an electric future on the road.

 With improved energy efficiency, improved air quality and reduced noise, electric and hybrid vehicles clearly mark the way to the future of mobility.
 The UK is cruising its way towards a ban, in 2040, on the sales of new petrol and diesel cars.
-The wheels of fortune are turning for the early-adopters of the electric charge.
+The wheels of fortune are turning for the early adopters of the electric charge.
 Both individuals and companies can benefit from a £600 million government commitment to improve the uptake and transition to electric vehicles.
 Fuel-efficient and clean energy vehicles fit perfectly into a political dilemma on how to tackle the climate change challenge.
-Government targets and shifting consumer preferences aside are a key driver in making the crucial switch are the financial incentives on offer.
+Government targets and shifting consumer preferences aside are key drivers in making the crucial switch are the financial incentives on offer.
 While the big auto manufacturers are making strides in the development and production of electric and hybrid cars.
 The government funds are already at work providing tax reliefs, subsidies and building a network of electric charge points across the country.

 There are considerable savings to be had on the purchase of new cars and charging infrastructure.
 First off, a business owner will gain major savings on the purchase of vehicles.
 Capital allowances enable companies to set off the cost of purchasing electric cars and vans against taxable profits.
 In this way, the cost of the car is not subject to corporation tax.
 This tax relief currently applies to the full cost of electric vehicles with CO2 emissions of or below 75g per km.
 From 31st March 2018 until April 2021, the new limit of 50g per km.
 For those cars with a higher percentage of CO2 emissions, there are still options that allow percentages of their value to be subtracted from profits.
 All this offers huge potential savings for companies with low g/km fleets.
 Electric charge points are part of this picture too.
 Government grants and tax exemptions are available to companies installing electric charge points for employee usage.
-Large companies with over £200,000 annual spend on plant and machine investments can deduct installation from taxable profits.
+Large companies with over £200,000 annual spending on plant and machine investments can deduct installation from taxable profits.
 Smaller companies can take advantage of a £300 grant on each charge point installed, up to 20 charge points.
-Changes to employee salary sacrifice schemes are also giving jump-starts to the uptake of electric.
+Changes to employee salary sacrifice schemes are also giving jump-starts to the uptake of electric vehicles.
 Whereas the tax advantages of being offered a company car in place of cash have recently been outlawed by new government rulings.
 Low emission cars still qualify and that allows for the popular employee benefit to continue.